johnhuang316/class-report/README.md

 ## Features

 - Web interface for easy report generation
-- Upload photos directly from your device (photos are stored in Google Cloud Storage and local files are immediately deleted)
+- Upload photos directly from your device
 - Enter classroom notes and activities
 - Generate AI-powered daily reports using Google Gemini
 - Automatically publish reports to Notion